Master of Science in Finance Hero Photo

 The Master of Science in Finance (MSF) is a broad and flexible graduate program in finance.
 The MSF program is designed to be a 3-semester residential program.
-The curriculum consists of preparatory courses, required courses and elective courses.
-Students need to complete a minimum of 40 graduate level credits, at least 28 of which, including preparatory and required classes, are in Finance
+The curriculum consists of required courses and elective courses.
+Students need to complete a minimum of 40 graduate level credits, at least 28 of which, including preparatory and required classes, are in Finance.

 *Most preparatory and required courses would be completed in the first fall semester; however, dependent upon a student’s background and career goals, some preparatory courses may be waived, substituted, or taken in the spring semester.